Fran314/nixos/README.md

 for use, but it can be taken as an example on how to structure a NixOS configuration.

-## Usage
+## Installation

+> [!NOTE]
-I'm not 100% sure that this is the correct way to install a NixOS configuration from github, but it is what I am using.
-If you know of a better way (mainly, how to handle the hardware-configuration and bootloader configurations) please let me know.
+> I'm not 100% sure that this is the correct way to install a NixOS
+> configuration from github, but it is what I am using.
+If you know of a better

-### Installation
+> way (mainly, how to handle the hardware-configuration and bootloader
+> configurations) please let me know.

-#### Install default NixOS image
+### Install default NixOS image

 First, install NixOS on the desired machine via a [installer ISO](https://nixos.org/download/#nixos-iso) (for your own sake, use the Graphical ISO image, as this choice still allows you to use a desktop-environment-less profile, and it's much easier to use).

 For this installation, install with Swap (with Hibernate) and set Allow Unfree